 MYTH: “I am over 50!
 I don’t need to worry about HIV.”

 REALITY: HIV transmission is about behavior, not how old you are.
-Moreover, older Americans are more likely to be diagnosed with HIV at a later stage of the disease.
+Moreover, according to the CDC, older Americans are more likely to be diagnosed with HIV at a later stage of the disease.

 MYTH: “I am in a monogamous relationship.
 I don’t have to worry about HIV.”

 REALITY: It is still important to get tested for HIV even if you’re in a monogamous relationship.
 According to the latest estimates, 68 percent of new HIV transmissions among gay and bisexual men occur in the context of a primary relationship (e.g., boyfriend, friend with benefits).
 Be sure to talk to your partner(s) your sexual health and practices and theirs.
 You might even consider getting tested together for HIV and other sexually transmitted infections (STIs).

 MYTH: “I can tell whether someone is HIV-positive just by looking at that them.”